 An application for UZI products must be made by an applicant.
 This is the legal representative or an applicant who is financially authorised on behalf of the subscriber.
 The application takes place digitally via the application on the website of the UZI register (www.uziregister.nl/aanvragen) or by using a paper application form.

-The UZI register offers the digital application facility for the following types of products:

-Care Provider card [zorgverlenerpas] Article 3 and 36A of the Individual Healthcare Professions Act (with the exception of the specialisms of paediatrician [jeugdarts], dispensing GP [apotheekhoudend huisarts] and A&E doctor [SEH-arts])
+The UZI register offers the digital application facility for the following applications: Care Provider card [zorgverlenerpas] Article 3 and 36A of the Individual Healthcare Professions Act (with the exception of the specialisms of paediatrician [jeugdarts], dispensing GP [apotheekhoudend huisarts]])